Beaconsfield Hillside Home

 An engineer and a GP, the clients passion to create their family’s forever home drove this project.

-Inspired by their environment they requested a country-style home.
+Inspired by their environment they requested a country-style home - taking inspiration from bold forms, and a nostalgia for sunken living rooms.
 Their proximity to the bushland they love required additional technical expertise to comply with BAL40 bushfire resistant construction.

 The shape of the home and the use of glazing echoes the idea of a lantern and an indoor and outdoor fireplace is available for warmth and ambiance.